Main page content

 Climate Change threatens livelihoods and the blue economy

 Climate change is undermining Pacific livelihoods by damaging the ecological and economic systems that sustain fisheries, tourism and coastal economies.
 Rising ocean temperatures, marine heat stress and ocean acidification are accelerating coral bleaching and degrading reef ecosystems, while cyclones such as Pam (2015), Winston (2016) and Harold (2020) have caused extensive destruction to coastal assets (Barry et al., 2025).
-Changing ocean conditions are also disrupting fish stocks, with warming waters projected to push commercially important species out of Pacific Exclusive Economic Zones, reducing fisheries revenues that governments depend on (McMurray et al., 2023; Palacios-Abrantes et al., 2021).
-Nearshore fisheries are simultaneously affected by coral loss and coastal degradation, threatening food security and household income (McMurray et al., 2023).
-These ecological pressures compound significant economic shocks: climate-related disasters already cause an estimated USD 1.075 billion in annual losses, around 5% of Pacific SIDS’ GDP, and up to 75% of Pacific Islanders’ incomes are expected to be negatively affected, particularly in agriculture, tourism and fisheries.
-These impacts contribute to rising unemployment, increased reliance on imported food and, in some cases, maladaptive coping strategies such as environmentally damaging small-scale mining, further undermining community resilience (Steinkraus et al., 2024; Rüttinger & Khèdr, 2025).
+Changing ocean conditions are also disrupting fish stocks, with warming waters projected to push commercially important species out of Pacific Exclusive Economic Zones, reducing fisheries revenues that governments depend on for fiscal stability and service provision (McMurray et al., 2023; Palacios-Abrantes et al., 2021).
+At the same time, coral loss and coastal degradation are weakening nearshore fisheries, undermining food security and household income, particularly in subsistence and outer-island communities (McMurray et al., 2023).
+Because a significant share of Pacific livelihoods is concentrated in climate-sensitive sectors such as agriculture, tourism, and fisheries, both households and national economies remain highly exposed to climate shocks (Pasisi, 2019).
+As coping capacity erodes, these pressures contribute to rising unemployment, increased reliance on imported food and, in some cases, maladaptive coping strategies further undermining community resilience and increasing downstream risks of displacement and social instability (Steinkraus et al., 2024; Rüttinger & Khèdr, 2025).

 Disasters Exacerbate Vulnerabilities and Strain State Capacity

 More frequent and intense disasters, particularly cyclones, droughts, storm surges and flooding, are increasingly overwhelming state capacities across the Pacific.
 Tropical cyclone intensity has risen in recent decades and is expected to worsen as ocean temperatures continue to increase (Kuleshov et al., 2014; Deo et al., 2022).
-Events such as Cyclone Pam, which destroyed up to 90% of housing in parts of Vanuatu, show how rapidly extreme weather can erase development gains and strain government resources (McMurray et al., 2023).
 Storm surges, king tides and flooding damage infrastructure, contaminate freshwater lenses and undermine agricultural land, while droughts associated with stronger El Niño cycles further disrupt water supplies and undermine livelihoods.
-These impacts strain governments’ ability to deliver services, erode public trust and widen inequalities when recovery is uneven (McMurray et al., 2023).
-In some contexts, social cohesion weakens, contributing to rises in opportunistic crime or disorder following disasters, while poorly designed or inequitable recovery efforts can reinforce existing vulnerabilities and grievances (Barry et al., 2025; Shibata et al., 2024).
+These impacts generate significant economic shocks: climate-related disasters already cause an estimated USD 1.075 billion in annual losses, around 5% of Pacific SIDS’ GDP, placing sustained pressure on public finances and recovery systems (McMurray et al., 2023).
+Repeated disasters strain governments’ ability to deliver essential services, erode public trust, and widen inequalities when recovery is uneven.
+In some contexts, post-disaster periods are associated with increased opportunistic crime, social disorder, and pressure on policing and emergency services, particularly where response capacity is limited (Pasisi, 2019).
+Poorly designed or inequitable recovery efforts can further weaken social cohesion and reinforce existing vulnerabilities and grievances, increasing longer-term risks of fragility (Barry et al., 2025; Shibata et al., 2024).

-Climate Change Shapes Mobility Trends and Heightens Risks
+Climate Change Shapes Mobility Trends and Heightens Displacement Risks

 Climate Change Spurs Sovereignty, Maritime Boundary, and Geostrategic Concerns